 There is also a new virtual touchpad available for tablets that you can use to control external monitors.
 This feature is available through the taskbar when connecting a secondary display to the tablet.

 The virtual touchpad supposed to work just like a physical touchpad with a left and right buttons and a touchpad area.

 Storage Sense is a new feature that when enabled allows Windows 10 to automatically delete unnecessary temporary files and those items that have been in the recycle bin for over 30 days to free up space on your computer.

-Dynamic Lock is a new feature that automatically locks your device when you’re not around based on the proximity of a Bluetooth-paired phone.
+Dynamic Lock (Windows Goodbye) is a new feature that automatically locks your device when you’re not around based on the proximity of a Bluetooth-paired phone.
 When your Bluetooth-paired phone is not found near your computer, Windows 10 turns off the screen and locks the PC after 30 seconds.

 To enable Dynamic Lock, you must connect your phone via Bluetooth to your Windows 10 PC, and then go to Settings > Accounts > Sign-in options and turn on the toggle switch for Dynamic lock.

 You’ll find the feature particularly useful for organizations to add an extra layer of security for employees who have to be working with sensitive information on their computers.